 The above intangible assets are amortized using the straight-line method.
-Amortization expense related to this acquisition for the year ended December 20, 2023 was \$0.4 million.
-The intangible assets have a weighted average useful life of approximately 14.37 years.
+Amortization expense related to this acquisition for the year ended December 31, 2024 was \$8.6 million.
+The intangible assets have a remaining weighted average useful life of approximately 11.84 years as of December 31, 2024.

-Amortization expense related to FAFM for the next five years is as follows (in thousands):
+Amortization expense related to FAFM for the next five years is expected to be as follows (in thousands):